hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 ## Learning Objectives

-- Understand the experimental setup and design for ChIP-Seq experiments
+- Describe the best practices for designing a ChIP-seq experiment
-- Recognize the need for data management.
+- Recognize the need for data management and project organization
-- Plan a good genomics experiment and getting started with project organization.
-- Explain the ChIP-seq experiment and its objectives.

 ## Introduction to ChIP-Seq
-Chromatin immunoprecipitation (ChIP) experiments isolate the chromatin from a cell and immunoprecipitate (IP) DNA fragments bound to a protein of interest.
-In ChIP-Seq, the DNA fragments are sequenced, enriched regions of DNA or peaks are determined, and over-represented sequence motifs and functional annotations can be identified.
+Chromatin immunoprecipitation (ChIP) experiments are performed to identify DNA bound to specific (chromatin) proteins of interest.
+The first step involves isolating the chromatin and immunoprecipitating (IP) fragements with an antibody against the protein of interest.
+In ChIP-seq, the immunoprecipitated DNA fragments are then sequenced, followed by identification of enriched regions of DNA or peaks.
+These peak calls can then be used to make biological inferences by determining the associated genomic features and/or over-represented sequence motifs.

 ![chipseq_overview](../img/chipseq_overall.png)